mikepmerritt/Civ-6-Mods/CaptureZones/HelpfulTips.md

 * The icons are under ```.../steamapps/common/Sid Meier's Civilization VI/Base/Assets/UI/Icons```.
 This is useful if you want to reuse one.
 * The FireTuner panels are under ```.../steamapps/common/Sid Meier's Civilization VI/Debug```.
 Open these from FireTuner for easier testing and debugging.
 * All of the code for the expansion packs and DLC packs are available at ```.../steamapps/common/Sid Meier's Civilization VI/DLC```, so if there is a feature added in one of the expansions or DLCs that you want to do something similar with, check there for how the developers did it.
 For example, when I was adding the combat strength bonus to the Show Superiority project, I started by looking at how the Mapuche's attack bonus versus civilizations in golden ages worked.
+* As mentioned above, builds for mods can be found under ```.../Documents/My Games/Sid Meier's Civilization VI/Mods```, and mods you installed from the Steam Workshop can be found under ```.../steamapps/workshop/content/289070```.

 ## Adding Text